5. Backward compatibility on Xbox: the games players miss.

 The list makes it clear that the problem doesn’t have a single cause.
 In many cases, music licenses, brand agreements, film rights, or defunct publishers come into play.
 In others, it’s surprising that titles closely tied to Xbox’s history remain outside the program.

-The debate once again shows that, although Xbox’s retrocompatibility program has been one of the most ambitious in the industry, there are still many highly sought-after gems that players hope to be able to reinstall someday without having to dust off an Xbox 360 or an original console.
+The debate once again shows that, although Xbox’s retrocompatibility program has been one of the most ambitious in the industry, there are still highly sought-after gems that players hope to be able to reinstall someday without having to dust off an Xbox 360 or an original console.